ProxySeer/PostgresLab/MongoDb - Primary/ReadMe.md

 mongosh
 ```

-**After connecting to MongoDB, run the following commands in the Mongo shell.**
+**After connecting to Mongo shell, run the following commands in the Mongo shell.**
 ```ruby
 rs.status()
 use testdb